Research in Clinical Assessment grant requirements | Medical Council of Canada

 Eligibility

-The principal investigator (PI) must hold an appointment at a Canadian medical school, health science faculty or in a research institute at a teaching hospital.
+The principal investigator (PI) must hold an appointment at a Canadian medical school, health science faculty, or in a research institute at a teaching hospital.
 If the PI is a graduate student, a faculty supervisor is required.
 This supervisor must hold an appointment at a Canadian medical school or health science faculty, or in a research institute at a teaching hospital.
 This supervisor must write a letter of support indicating that they will oversee the project and assume full responsibility for the grant deliverables and the disbursement of grant funds.
 This supervisor must also attest the applicant had a primary role in the development of the application.

 For PIs submitting proposals that are based on a portion of their thesis, the application should be tailored to the specific purpose of the Research in Clinical Assessment grant competition as outlined above and stand on its own merit.